metab0t/PyOptInterface/docs/source/model.md

 ```

 ## Inspect and customize the model
-We can query and modify the parameters of the model to manipulate the behavior of underlying solver.
+We can query and modify the parameters of the model to manipulate the behavior of the underlying solver.

 Like the design in `JuMP.jl`, we define a small subset of parameters that are common to all solvers.
 They are defined as [pyoptinterface.ModelAttribute](#pyoptinterface.ModelAttribute) enum class.
 The meanings of these standard attributes are the same as [Model attributes](https://jump.dev/JuMP.jl/stable/moi/reference/models/#Model-attributes) and [Optimizer attributes](https://jump.dev/JuMP.jl/stable/moi/reference/models/#Optimizer-attributes) in MathOptInterface.jl.